How to Clear or Delete Windows Jump Lists

 Clear via Settings (Win 10 / 11)

-Open Settings → Personalization → Start and turn off "Show recently opened items in Jump Lists on Start, Jump Lists and File Explorer."
-Windows will hide the recents in the taskbar and Start menu, and on most builds it also removes the existing *.automaticDestinations-ms and *.customDestinations-ms files under Recent\.
+Settings → Personalization → Start → toggle off "Show recently opened items in Jump Lists on Start, Jump Lists and File Explorer."
+Windows hides the recents in the taskbar and Start menu.
+On most builds it also deletes the existing *.automaticDestinations-ms and *.customDestinations-ms files in AppData\Roaming\Microsoft\Windows\Recent\.
+On a handful of older builds, it only hides them.
+Confirm by listing the folder afterwards.

 Delete the files directly